plugorgau/plugorgau.github.io/pages/about/committee.md

 ## 2018 Committee

 ### President
-Alice
+To be confirmed

 ### Vice President
-Bob
+To be confirmed

 ### Secretary
-Eve
+To be confirmed

 ### Treasurer
-Malroy
+To be confirmed

 ### Ordinary Committee Members:
- * Agent Smith
+ * To be confirmed
- * Agent Cain
+ * To be confirmed
- * Agent Jones
+ * To be confirmed

 ## 2017 Committee
 **President**: Benjamin Arntzen